 The National Retail Security Survey outlines the following five factors as the leading causes of inventory shrinkage:

-Shoplifting occurs when a customer exits a store or supermarket with more than what they paid for at the cashier.
+Shoplifting occurs when a customer exits a store with more than what they paid for at the cashier.
 Shoplifting accounts for 38% of inventory shrinkage, and it surpassed employee theft as the leading cause of shrinkage in the 2016 National Retail Security Survey.
 Even as stores increase security through the use of CCTV cameras, digital tags, and other means, some customers still manage to steal inventory.

 Although employees should be at the forefront of preventing inventory shrinkage, some dishonest employees may steal from their employers.
 Employees may take some of the business stock to compensate for an amount they feel they are being underpaid, underappreciated, or undervalued.
 By being insiders of the company, they may quickly cover up the theft of inventory.

 Although most businesses have moved from paperwork to digital methods of record-keeping, administrative and paperwork errors are still among the leading causes of shrinkage.
 Administrative errors may include pricing mistakes, accidental reorders, missing or additional zeros, or left-out decimal points.
 To reduce such errors, inventory should be physically counted and re-counted even when the business relies on automated systems.

 In businesses with complex supply chains, the inventory may at one point be handled by third parties who are not part of the company.
 The theft may occur during transit from the supplier’s warehouse to the business premises or when loading and offloading the products.
 Deliveries should be counted every time they enter or leave the business premises and recorded appropriately.